rickandersonaia/byob-thesis-side-menu/README.md

 4. Open Thesis >> Skin Editor and add the box to all of your templates.
 The location of the box will be where the "Open Menu" button is located.
 5. Set options in Thesis >> Skin Content
+6. Save Thesis >> Skin Design options to reset the CSS
 6. Adjust styles in Thesis >> Boxes >> BYOB Side Menu